rocq-community/rocq-community.github.io/index.md

 - [Bertrand](https://github.com/coq-community/bertrand) - Coq proof of Bertrand's postulate on existence of primes, with an application to the correctness of Knuth's algorithm for prime numbers.
 - [Buchberger](https://github.com/coq-community/buchberger) - Verified implementation of Buchberger's algorithm for computing Gröbner bases in Coq.
 - [Coqoban](https://github.com/coq-community/coqoban) - Coq implementation of Sokoban, the Japanese warehouse keepers' game.
-- [Chapar](https://github.com/coq-community/chapar) - Framework for verification of causal consistency for distributed key-value stores and their clients in Coq.
+- [Chapar](https://github.com/coq-community/chapar) :warning: - Framework for verification of causal consistency for distributed key-value stores and their clients in Coq.
-- [Huffman](https://github.com/coq-community/huffman) - Correctness proof of the Huffman coding algorithm in Coq.
+- [Huffman](https://github.com/coq-community/huffman) :star: - Correctness proof of the Huffman coding algorithm in Coq.
-- [JMLCoq](https://github.com/coq-community/jmlcoq) - Coq definition of JML and a verified runtime assertion checker.
+- [JMLCoq](https://github.com/coq-community/jmlcoq) :warning: - Coq definition of JML and a verified runtime assertion checker.
-- [regexp-Brzozowski](https://github.com/coq-community/regexp-Brzozowski) - Coq decision procedure for regular expression equivalence.
+- [Regexp Brzozowski](https://github.com/coq-community/regexp-Brzozowski) :warning: - Decision procedures in Coq for regular expression equivalence.
 - [Stalmarck](https://github.com/coq-community/stalmarck) - Verified implementation in Coq of Stålmarck's algorithm for proving tautologies.
 - [Sudoku](https://github.com/coq-community/sudoku) - Certified Sudoku solver in Coq.